At a Glance:

 Track Your Activity

 It’s amazing how busy we think we are!
 Many energy brokers and salespeople fall into the trap of confusing busy work with productivity.
-It is utterly important to track prospecting calls or meetings each day, number of quotes, and signed deals.
+It is utterly important to track prospecting calls or meetings each day, the number of quotes, and signed deals.
 Without holding yourself accountable to the numbers, you will get lost in the busy work and get nothing done!

 Frank Bettger, an insurance salesman who generated millions of dollars worth of income in the 1940’s, wrote a book titled How I Raised Myself From Failure To Success In Selling.
 This book is a wonderful resource for learning the fundamental skills of sales.
-If you do not like to read, here is an audio version of the book below:

 2. Get Good At Generating Customer Referrals.

 The best way to get new business as an energy broker is through customer referrals.
-Cold prospecting is hard, and if you do it right, you can eventually ween yourself off of cold calling and simply work customer referrals.
+Cold prospecting is hard, and if you do it right, you can eventually wean yourself off of cold calling and simply work customer referrals.

 In fact, once you begin to close new customer contracts, save customers money, and meet their needs, many will be happy to refer you to others.
 Here are a few tricks on generating more customer referrals as an energy broker: